Apply for an Innovation Grant

 -

-Proposal Assessment Criteria
+Proposal Assessment Guidelines

-Proposals at both stages will be reviewed based on:
+Proposals will be reviewed based on:

 -

-Innovation: Originality and creativity of the program.
+Innovation: Originality, uniqueness, and creativity of the program.

 -